DavideMassidda/docker-renv-example/README.md

-# Building a Docker container using renv
+# Building a Docker container with renv

 This repository includes a simple example of using RStudio and the `renv` package for R with Docker containers.